-A: See Page 8 for details on due dates of reports.
-The reporting period is the period for which the candidate and his/her committee must report all campaign finance activity.
+A: The reporting period is the period for which the candidate and his/her committee must report all campaign finance activity.
 This includes all activity from the day following the date of the last report filed through 10 days before the due date.

 For example: A local election is held on Tuesday, May 23.
 The pre-election report is due to the local election official on or before Monday, May 15 (eight days before the election).
 This report covers the period from the day after the ending date of the last report filed through 10 days before its due date.
 Therefore, if the candidate or committee's last report filed was a year-end report in January, complete through Dec.
 31, the pre-election period will begin on Jan.1 and end 10 days before the report is due, i.e. Friday, May 5.
 For first-time filers, the beginning date of this initial report is the day following the date of the last election for the office the candidate is seeking.
 The ending date is the same described above, 10 days before the due date.

-Q: How can I change some information on my Form CPF M101 (Statement of Organization)?
+Q: How can I change information on my Form CPF M101 (Statement of Organization)?